Last Updated on 30 January 2026 by Cycloscope

 “It’s kind of funny.
 As I hear other bicycle builders’ stories, I realize that many of us have similar childhood memories.
 I suspect that our career paths (most career paths) started long before many of us knew what a career path really was.
 (I thought I’d grow up to be an airline pilot, though it turned out I just wanted to be a bird.)

-My ultimate path began, in retrospect, when a bike was my main personal transport.
+My ultimate path began, in retrospect, when a bike was my primary means of transportation.
 I grew up in the rural wooded mountains of Northeastern Pennsylvania.
 With only a few distant neighbors and a seemingly infinite wilderness to discover, a too-big 10-speed Huffy was my ticket to everywhere.”

 Framesets start at 2,400USD